antistoopmode/antistoopmode.github.io/docs/guides/damage_for_beginners.md

 **How to identify this Skill type:**

-- always has a damage type tag of either Physical, Magic, Cold, Fire, Poison or Lightning
+- always has a damage type tag of either Arcane, Cold, Fire, Poison or Lightning
 - deals additional Attack Damage
 - is an Active Skill

+**This Skill type makes use of the following Stats:**

+- (Please refer to the [Attack Skill](#attack-skill) section for the Attack part of the skill)
+- (Please refer to the [Spell Skill](#spell-skill) section for the Spell part of the skill)

 **Examples of this Skill type:**